The Guide to Avoiding Long Vacancies in Your Rental Unit

 Set up a realistic rental price

 You should consider the cost of maintaining your rental property and the area and market in which it is located, taking into account the average rent prices in the area and what the local economy can handle.
-This will allow you to set a realistic price that is both attractive to potential tenants and profitable for you as the owner.
+According to these property managers in Chicago, this will allow you to set a realistic price that is both attractive to potential tenants and profitable for you as the owner.

 Efficient marketing plan